Ryan Lloyd: Hereford

 On 2 October 2020, Lloyd joined National League North club Hereford and was described as a "big signing" by manager Josh Gowling.
 He featured 19 times before the 2020–21 season was curtailed due to the ongoing COVID-19 pandemic in England.
-The FA Trophy continued however and Hereford made it to the final against Hornchurch at Wembley Stadium, where they would lose 3–1.
+The FA Trophy continued however, and Hereford made it to the final against Hornchurch at Wembley Stadium, where they would lose 3–1.
 Speaking in July 2021, he said that "I'd love to chip in with a few goals...
 I think that I will get a bit more of a licence to go forward a bit more this season now we've got the likes of James Vincent".
 Speaking in February 2022, Gowling said that "Lloyd is one of those players whose work goes unnoticed" as he picked up a rare injury.
 Lloyd featured 34 times in the 2021–22 campaign and was offered a new contract in the summer.
+He was released by new manager Paul Caddis at the end of the 2022–23 season.

 Style of play

-Port Vale manager Rob Page described Lloyd as energetic and athletic, with good vision and timing; Lloyd is able to play in central midfield despite being a natural left-winger.
+Port Vale manager Rob Page described Lloyd as energetic and athletic, with good vision and timing; Lloyd can play in central midfield despite being a natural left-winger.
 The Macclesfield Town website described him as "an exciting and tenacious midfielder, who has a clear natural talent and a fabulous eye for goal".